Farmchops/Farmchops-Backend/docs/WALLET_AND_PAYMENT_LINK_API.md

 ### 3. Pay via Payment Link

 Initialize payment for a payment link.
 This endpoint is public.
+All body fields are optional - Paystack will collect payer details directly.

 **Endpoint:** `POST /api/payment-links/:code/pay`